The Evolution of Technology: From Computers to AI and the Unchanging Quest for Perfection

 In the domain of software development, the review process acts as a crucial checkpoint for ensuring code quality, readability, and maintainability.
 Recently, I found myself tasked with scrutinizing the Python codebase of a fledgling software development team, a journey fraught with complexities in enforcing coding standards and battling resistance while striving for quality assurance amidst mounting project pressure.

-Disclaimer: This article was written by ChatGPT with some edits, based on some ideas that I had to try to figure out how to do better code reviews.
+Disclaimer: I used ChatGPT to assist with the set up of this article.
+Starting with some ideas that I had to try to figure out how to do better code reviews.

 Photo by Vlada Karpovich: https://www.pexels.com/photo/stressed-woman-between-her-colleagues-7433871/